 47. Taylor insisted that the song will be issued as the b-side for the "Bohemian Rhapsody" single and he locked himself in the closet until Freddie agreed.

-49. The song "You're My Best Friend" was written by John Deacon to his wife Veronica Tetzlaff.
+49. "You're My Best Friend" was written by John Deacon to his wife Veronica Tetzlaff.

 50. Deacon plays a song on an electric piano on which he learned to play right before to writing the song.

 52. Brian May sings the song with background vocals by Freddie and Roger.
-John Deacon plays a double bass he learned to play following a joke by Brian May who asked him to play the instrument, but did not really mean it.
+John Deacon plays the double bass, which he learned to play on following a joke by Brian May who asked him to play the instrument, but did not really mean it.

-55. The song "The Prophet's Song" composed by Brian May was influenced by a dream about the great flood in the days of Noah.
+55. "The Prophet's Song" composed by Brian May, was influenced by a dream about the great flood in the days of Noah.

 56. He wrote the song while he was ill during the recording of the album "Sheer Heart Attack".

-59. The jazzy song "Good Company" was written and sung by Brian May alone.
-He wrote the song on a banjo, but during the recording he plays on ukulele.
+59. The jazzy song "Good Company" was written and sung by Brian May.
+He wrote the song on a banjo, but during the recording, he plays on the ukulele.

 60. The cover of the British anthem "God Save the Queen" was first recorded by Brian May in 1974, before the tour that accompanied the album "Sheer Heart Attack".
-The recording was reworked with the addition of the guitars for the purpose of the album.
+The recording was reworked with the addition of the guitars for the album.